GSA Child Care Grant

 At the time of application Child Care Grant applicants must:

-- Have a full-time status as a graduate student at Carnegie Mellon University.
+- Enrolled in at least 19 units as a graduate student at Carnegie Mellon University on the Pittsburgh campus.
 Doctoral students with an "In Absentia" status are not eligible.

 - Live with at least one dependent child who is not yet eligible for public elementary school due to age requirements, or a child with special needs under the age of eighteen.